csetraynor/PlayPy/README.md

 # PlayPy
-Because learning playing is always more rewarding
+It is much more rewarding learning by playing